-Once you have determined whether or not your state is covered by the FLSA, you must determine whether or not you, as an employee, are entitled to overtime pay.
-Typically, if your employer is covered by the FLSA, you are entitled to overtime pay, unless you fall into the exempt category.
+Once you have determined whether or not your employer is covered by a state overtime law or FLSA, you must determine whether or not you, as an employee, are entitled to overtime pay.
+Typically, if your employer is covered you are entitled to overtime pay, unless you fall into the exempt category.

 If you do not fall into the exempt category, and if your employer is covered by the FLSA, then you qualify for overtime once you have put in more than 40 hours in any given work week.
 Once you work more than 40 hours, your time is worth 150 percent of what it is normally worth, meaning that if you get paid $12 per hour regularly, you should receive $18 per every overtime hour that you put in.

 Due to a 2020 legislative change, employees who have not been paid overtime may file a lawsuit to recover the unpaid wages and overtime whereas before such a claim could only be brought by state regulators in many circumstances.